artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ### Adobe Target v2 Extension 0.13.2

 - Fixed an issue when using CNAME and edge override, where at.js 1.x might incorrectly create the server domain, resulting in the Target request failing
-- Fixed an issue where, when using Adobe Experience Platform Data Collection tags Target extension v2 and Adobe Analytics extension, Target delayed the Analytics sendBeacon call
+- Fixed an issue where, when using the v2 tag extension for Target and Adobe Analytics tag extension, Target delayed the Analytics sendBeacon call
 - Improved the `deviceIdLifetime` setting by making it overridable via `targetGlobalSettings`

 ## March 25, 2020